Janst1000/Krankenhaus-Map/README.md

 ```bash
 python ./backend/main.py
 ```
 Running the Python file from the root ensures all file paths load correctly.
+It should still work when running from within the backend directory but this is the recommended way